 New research from Victoria University of Wellington could prompt a shift in thinking about the South Island’s Alpine Fault.

-Summary of Alpine Fault research past and present, including details of Mark Yetton’s methods.
+This PDF provides a summary from the West Coast Reginal Council on Alpine Fault research past and present, including details of Mark Yetton’s methods.

 A virtual photographic field trip along the Alpine Fault, from Otago University.

-Recent research on the frequency of past earthquakes along the Alpine fault.
+This news article from Stuff covers some research on the frequency of past earthquakes along the Alpine fault.